• Skip to primary navigation

 Part of this ancient thoroughfare was called the Briggait, gait or gate being the old Scots word for a walk or way.
 The Gallowgate, a familiar name to all Glaswegians wandered east over the Molendinar burn to St Thenaw’s Gate.

-However despite its expansion, Glasgow’s west coast location meant it remained in terms of political or strategic importance a minor player, with Edinburgh and Stirling the dominant towns.
+However, despite its expansion, Glasgow’s west coast location meant it remained in terms of political or strategic importance a minor player, with Edinburgh and Stirling the dominant towns.

 In 1451 the University of Glasgow was founded after King James II of Scotland asked Pope Nicholas V to grant a Bull authorising Bishop William Turnbull to set up a university.
 It is the second oldest in Scotland, (fourth in the English speaking world), a younger brother to St Andrews University founded in 1413.

-The university’s charter states that Scotland’s latest seat of learning should be modelled on the University of Bologna in Italy and should have a faculty of Arts, which all students must attend before progressing to the faculties of Divinity, Law or Medicine.
+The university’s charter states that Scotland’s latest seat of learning should be modeled on the University of Bologna in Italy and should have a faculty of Arts, which all students must attend before progressing to the faculties of Divinity, Law or Medicine.

 Classes were originally held within the cathedral before moving to a house in nearby Rottenrow, which became known as the pedagogium or ‘Auld Pedagogy’, and then to the High Street before its final move in the 19th century to its present home in the West End of the city.